the-whiteboard/the-whiteboard.github.io/_posts/2016-04-07-reasonable-code.markdown

 When a code section calls into methods which call into methods which call into methods until you have a very high chain of behaviours being executed, the code becomes very difficult to reason about.
-This goes back to the point about `Small scope` - each section of code called by a single section is yet another piece of the scope you must understand to fully reason about the original section of code.
+This goes back to the point about **small scope** - each section of code called by a single section is yet another piece of the scope you must understand to fully reason about the original section of code.